-For benefits based on pension credit accrued before January 1, 1987
+For benefits based on pension credit accrued before January 1, 1987 For benefits based on pension credit accrued since December 31, 1986

-Your eligible spouse will receive an immediate survivor pension equal to 50% of your pension, or a one-time lump-sum payment equal to your pre- 1987 contributions, with interest.

-- If you do not have an eligible spouse, your eligible children will receive the above survivor pension, or a one-time lump-sum payment (divided among them equally) equal to your pre- 1987 contributions, with interest.
-If your children are under 18, the benefit will be paid "in trust" and/or to the courts, until they turn 18. - If you do not have an eligible child(ren), your designated beneficiary(ies) will receive a one-time lump-sum payment equal to your pre-1987 contributions, with interest.
-If you do not have a designated beneficiary(ies), the above one-time lump-sum payment will go to your estate.
+- Your eligible spouse will receive an immediate survivor pension equal to 50% of your pension, or a one-time lump-sum payment equal to your pre-1987 contributions, with interest. - If you do not have an eligible spouse, your eligible child[ren] will receive the above survivor pension, or a one-time lump-sum payment (divided among them equally) equal to your pre- 1987 contributions, with interest. - If your children are under 18, the benefit will be paid "in trust" and/or to the courts, until they turn 18. - If you do not have an eligible child(ren), your designated beneficiar(ies) will receive a onetime lump-sum payment equal to your pre-1987 contributions, with interest. - If you do not have a designated beneficiar(ies), the above one-time lump-sum payment will go to your estate.